Order your UGC NET/SET Material copy (Paper-II only) today !

 Moustique grows frustrated by Makak’s insistence that his experience was real.
 He asks where the woman is now, but Makak does not know.

-After Makak leaves to get the coal so they can go to the market, Moustique is shaken when he unexpectedly encounters a mother spider and an egg sack.
+After Makak leaves to get the coal so they can go to the market, Moustique is shaken when he unexpectedly encounters a bad sign of a mother spider and an egg sack.
+He says, “A Spider.
+A spiderwas on the sack.
+A big white one with eggs.
+A mother with the white eggs.
+I hate those things.”
+(Moustique, 238).

-Mounted on a donkey, with a bamboo spear in his hand and Moustique at his side, Makak starts down the hill to set out on his quest.
+Mounted on a donkey (Berthilia), with a bamboo spear in his hand and Moustique at his side, Makak starts down the hill to set out on his quest.

 SCENE 2